+CBO Payment The TI 2.0 program does not change the way community service providers are paid.
+Also, community service providers and CBOs are not required to be credentialed by managed care organizations to perform the activities envisioned for TI 2.0.
 The performance rate should be calculated as follows: (practice patients seen for which a screening identified a need and the patient expressed a desire for assistance and for which the practice made a referral) / (all practice patients seen, between 4/1/2025-9/30/2025 whose screening identified a need for which the individual sought assistance.)

-Members seen is defined as members served at a participating clinic in the program year, unless another time period is specified, for an outpatient service excluding crisis response services and SMI-evaluations as identifiable through claims.
+Methodology (Screened patients who desired a referral- 3K) Members seen is defined as members served at a participating clinic in the program year, unless another time period is specified, for an outpatient service excluding crisis response services and SMI-evaluations as identifiable through claims.
+The sample must be limited to members that had AHCCCS enrollment at some point in the program year.

-- 4 Connect to and demonstrate effective use of the statewide closed loop referral system (CommunityCares), or other closed loop referral system(s) that can report referral-level details, to connect members seen to community resources.
+- Connect to and demonstrate effective use of the statewide closed loop referral system (CommunityCares), or other closed loop referral system(s) that can report referral-level details, to connect members seen to community resources.
 Implementation shall include: - 1.
-Completing a CommunityCares scope of work. - 2.
-Ensuring practice team members can access and generate reports in Community Cares. - 3.
+Completing a CommunityCares Access Agreement. - 2.
+Ensuring practice team members can access and generate reports in CommunityCares. - 3.
 Documenting screening data in CommunityCares or another Managed Care Organization (MCO), Accountable Care Organization (ACO), or Clinically Integrated Network (CIN) sponsored closed loop referral system (as available for members enrolled in applicable health plans). - 4.
 Effectively documenting relevant data from CommunityCares and other MCO, ACO, or CIN sponsored closed loop referral system(s) (as applicable) into the practice EHR. - 5.
 Making referrals for services that address HRSNs (internal and external) and demonstrating effective follow-up on referrals through CommunityCares or another ACO/CIN sponsored closed loop referral system (as applicable).
 Internal referrals are permitted so long as the practice demonstrates capabilities to provide/ fulfill the identified needed support and service at the clinic and within the specified period by submitting a detailed screening and referral report to AHCCCS. - 6.
 If utilizing an MCO, ACO, or CIN sponsored closed loop referral system, the MCO, ACO, or CIN can demonstrate participating providers' compliance for their contracted MCOs by sending reports of HRSN screening and referral data to AHCCCS.
 Clinics contracted with any health plans not covered under an ACO or CIN (or under an MCO, ACO, or CIN without a sponsored closed loop referral system) must use CommunityCares to satisfy the milestone.

-Milestone Measurement Program Year 2 Milestone Measurement Program Year 3 (October 1, 2023 - September 30, 2024) (October 1, 2024 - September 30, 2025) By September 30, 2024: By March 31, 2025: A. Upload the practice's CommunityCares scope of work and onboarding plan.
+Milestone Measurement Program Year 2 Milestone Measurement Program Year 3 (October 1, 2023 - September 30, 2024) (October 1, 2024 - September 30, 2025) By September 30, 2024: By March 31, 2025: A. Upload the practice's CommunityCares Access Agreement and onboarding plan.
 E. Attest that all the organization's participating practices screened and documented results for at least 85% of the population seen by the B. Upload a signed attestation from senior practice leadership (e.g., medical lead, financial lead, lead executive, or other practice leadership) that team members have accounts to log into practice between October 1, 2024 and March 31, 2025 using the specified HRSN screening tool and processes outlined in milestone 2.A and 2.D.
 CommunityCares.
 By September 30, 2025: C. Upload documentation identifying the team member(s) responsible for utilizing the administrative functions of F. Attest that the practice has added information about practice operations and generated at least one practice-level report between October 1, 2024 and September 30, 2025.
 If a practice-level report is